AhnafAhmed13/AhnafAhmed13/README.md

 ## 👋 Introduction

 Hi there!
-I'm Ahnaf, a Computer Science senior at CUNY Queens College, based in New York, originally from Bangladesh.
-I specialize in software development with a strong foundation in various programming languages and frameworks.
-My academic and project experience has equipped me with a robust set of skills to tackle complex problems with innovative solutions.
+I'm Ahnaf, a senior Computer Science student at CUNY Queens College in New York City, originally from Bangladesh.
+I've found my passion in web and software development with a strong foundation in various programming languages and frameworks.
+Through my academic path and engagement in various projects, I have gradually built a skill set to understand and solve complex problems, always striving to find innovative solutions.

 ## 🛠 Skills

-- **Programming Languages:** Java, C++, SQL, HTML/CSS, JavaScript, Python
+- **Programming Languages:** Java, C++, SQL, HTML/CSS, JavaScript
-- **Technologies/Frameworks:** Docker, T-SQL, J-Query
-- **Tools:** GitHub, Azure Data Studio, SSMS, VS Code, Eclipse
+- **Tools:** GitHub, Azure Data Studio, SSMS, VS Code, Eclipse, Docker
-- **Areas of Expertise:** Software Development, Database Management
+- **Areas of Expertise:** Software Engineering, Database Management, Front End Web Development

 ## 🤝 Collaboration